Colorado Traffic Ticket Defense

 Driver’s License Point System in Colorado

 In Colorado, traffic violations have associated point penalties.
 Points accumulate on an individual’s driving record with the Colorado Division of Motor Vehicles and may trigger driver’s license suspensions or increased insurance premiums.
-For instance, a conviction for speeding ticket usually carries 4 or 6 points, while a punishment for reckless driving or driving while ability impaired (DWAI) carries a point assessment of 8 points.
+For instance, a conviction for a speeding ticket usually carries 4 or 6 points, while a punishment for Reckless Driving or driving while ability impaired (DWAI) carries a point assessment of 8 points.
 Unfortunately, in case of a person over 21 years of age, the Division of Motor Vehicles will suspend his driving license upon the accrual of 12 points within a period of 12-months, or 18 points within a 24-month period.

 See the chart below for more information.

 |Adult Driver||Minor Driver (18-21)|